Starcounter/Docs/guides/database/relations/README.md

 Using Starcounter we recommend that you model a many-to-many relation as in a relational database, i.e. introducing a new associative entity/class, but also add properties (or methods) that returns collections of object references in the two original entities/classes.
 In this way you both support the relational model and the typical object oriented implementation at the same time.

-In the code example below there is a many-to-many relation between the entities/classes <code>Person</code> and <code>Company</code> regarding shares of the company.
-To represent this many-to-many relation we introduce the associative entity/class <code>Shares</code>.
+In the code example below there is a many-to-many relation between the entities/classes `Person` and `Company` regarding shares of the company.
+To represent this many-to-many relation we introduce the associative entity/class `Shares`.

 ```cs
 [Database]